Bills lose spot in Super Bowl conversation

 It’s hard to escape the conclusion that the Bills just don’t have the personnel to dominate offensively.
 Gabe Davis was invisible for the second straight week.
 Dawson Knox could not hold on to a key fourth down throw early in the fourth quarter.
 Give Ja’Whaun Bentley credit for a good defensive play, but passes entering and then departing Knox’s hands have become all too common to excuse this particular mistake.

-Ken Dorsey is either too inexperienced or simply not talented enough to mold a group of middling pieces into an elite level offense, even with a pair super-elite stars at the center.
+Ken Dorsey is either too inexperienced or simply not talented enough to mold a group of middling pieces into an elite-level offense, even with a pair of super-elite stars at the center.
 Maybe Dorsey someday develops into that level of offensive genius.
 Maybe it’s even later this year, but so far, whatever potential the Bills offense has remains locked.

 There were certainly bright spots.
 Dalton Kincaid had, by far, his best game was a pro.
 He was active and open and even creating a little run after the catch.
 I like James Cook’s game.
 He was strong and elusive.
 His vision to find the hole is maybe his best attribute and I thought he was at his best in this game.
 The third quarter TD pass to Cook is a play where the coach tells his back, “This is you versus that tackler.
 Make him miss”.
 That’s a professional six points from Cook.